-In the award-winning research, Lidaris team members compared four LIDT testing protocols on a single HR mirror.
+In award-winning research [1], Lidaris team members conducted a comprehensive comparison of the four most widely used LIDT testing protocols on a single HR mirror.
+The study employed both injection-seeded pulses (single longitudinal mode) and non-seeded pulses (multimode) with similar effective pulse durations.

 The results show significant variation in measured LIDT values.
-It means that each testing protocol is sensitive to different damage failure modes (mechanisms).
+It is important to understand that this variability in LIDT results does not undermine the reliability of LIDT testing itself; rather, it is a normal occurrence.
+This means that each testing protocol is sensitive to different damage failure modes (mechanisms).